Home

 4. Yes, you will have pain after surgery.
 (Amount and duration will vary).

-5. There is NO ethical obligation to be an organ donor, even if you are a genetic relative.
-Organ donation is a voluntary procedure and the motivation should be altrusim.
+5. There is NO ethical obligation to be an organ donor, even if you are a genetic relative or spouse.
+Organ donation is a voluntary procedure and the motivation should be altruism.

 6. If your organ recipient has asked for privacy, please respect that and do not attempt to learn his/her identity or make contact.
 Conversely, if you as a donor want to maintain your privacy, please tell the Donor Advocate so that the intended recipient can be advised of your wishes during the consent process.

-7. In the USA, you cannot sell your organ to anyone.
-This is illegal.
+7. You cannot sell your organ to anyone.
+This is unethical and (in most countries) illegal.

 8. Explore the experience level of your transplant center.
 Ask them about their donor morbidity (complications) and mortality (deaths).